 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to levalbuterol or albuterol (Ventolin®, Proventil®).
+Do not use it if you had an allergic reaction to levalbuterol or albuterol.

 How to Use This Medicine:

-- Your doctor will tell you how much of this medicine to use and how often.
+- Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - You will use this medicine with an inhaler device called a nebulizer.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
 Your caregiver will show you how to use your nebulizer.
 Do not mix levalbuterol with other medicines in a nebulizer, unless told to do so by your doctor.

-- Missed dose: Take a dose as soon as you can.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.